-At some time, most likely following the death of his wife Frances in 1753, Philip Ludwell III began compiling a Commonplace book of Orthodox services, liturgical texts, and prayers that he translated.
+At some time, most likely following the death of his wife Frances in 1753, Ludwell began compiling a Commonplace book of Orthodox services, liturgical texts, and prayers that he translated.
 The book was subsequently added to by his descendants up until at least the 1820s.
 Within the section headed “Devotions for the Evening” he includes a prayer that today we almost entirely associate with Great Lent, the six-week period of fasting and abstinence that prepares us for the celebration of Christ’s passion and resurrection during Holy Week and Easter.
 This is the Prayer of St Ephrem the Syrian that Ludwell translated and set out thus:

 Than looking worshiping & crossing Say